medialab/minet/docs/cli.md

   crawler                       Path to the crawler definition file.

 optional arguments:
+  --dump-queue                  Print the contents of the persistent queue.
+                                (This is for debug only, don't use this flag unless you know what you are doing).
   -O OUTPUT_DIR, --output-dir OUTPUT_DIR
                                 Output directory.
   --throttle THROTTLE           Time to wait - in seconds - between 2 calls to